inoplanetyanka24/BMI-Calculator/README.md

 # BMI-Calculator
-Purpose of This Project The main goal of this project is to practice logical operators  ('and', 'or') in Python by evaluating BMI ranges and producing boolean results.
+ The main goal of this project is to practice logical operators  ('and', 'or') in Python by evaluating BMI ranges and producing boolean results.